privatenumber/minification-benchmarks/README.md

 | 13. [babel-minify](packages/minifiers/minifiers/babel-minify.ts) <sub title="Failed: Failed to find JSON start:<br>[baseline-browser-mapping] The data in this module is over two months old.
 To ensure accurate Baseline data, please update: `npm i baseline-browser-mapping@latest -D`">❌ Failed to find </sub> | ❌ | ❌&nbsp; | - |
 </div>

-@swc/core wins best balance at 25,241 minzipped bytes in about 46 ms, while uglify-js posts the smallest output (24,686 minzipped) about 120x slower. oxc-minify is fastest at roughly 12 ms and only about 600 minzipped bytes larger than the winner. babel-minify failed at an unrecorded stage with the baseline-browser-mapping error.
+On this 544 KB lodash bundle, @swc/core takes the best overall balance, minifying to 69,823 bytes (25,241 minzipped, a 74% gzip reduction) at an average of about 46 ms — only around 3.9x the fastest run. oxc-minify is the speed leader at roughly 12 ms per run, while uglify-js posts the smallest minified (68,167 bytes) and minzipped (24,686 bytes) outputs but needs about 1.4 seconds on average. babel-minify is the sole recorded failure, dying at an unrecorded stage with a JSON-parsing error tied to an outdated baseline-browser-mapping data module.

 ----